- Originally published: April 17, 2025

-If you’ve read an article about meetings lately, chances are it’s still quoting stats from 2017 or maybe 2021 at best.
-But here’s the thing — the way we work has changed a lot since then.
+If you’ve read an article about meeting statistics lately, chances are it’s still quoting data from 2017 or maybe 2021 at best.
+But here’s the thing: The way we work has changed a lot since then.
 Hybrid work, remote teams, and back-to-back video calls are now part of everyday life.
 So if we’re still relying on old numbers, we’re missing the full picture.

 Meetings have changed — so should the meeting statistics we use.
 In this article, we’ll walk through the latest stats and insights about how meetings actually work in today’s world — how much time we’re spending in them, what makes them productive (or not), and how companies can make them better.